Jollywatt/GeometricAlgebra.jl/README.md

 ```

 - `Blade`: a scalar multiple of a wedge product of orthogonal basis vectors.
-- `KVector`: a homogeneous multivector; a sum of same-grade blades.
+- `KVector`: a ``k``-vector or homogeneous multivector; a sum of same-grade blades.
-- `Multivector`: an inhomogeneous multivector.
+- `Multivector`: a general multivector.
 All elements in a geometric
    algebra can be represented as this type (though not most efficiently).